Swedishbasementdweller/HPM-for-multiplayer-reworked/README.txt

- -Requirements to form Gran Colombia lowered from 50 to 25 prestige -Requirements to form La Plata lowered from 50 to 25 prestige -Higher liferatings in Stockholm (40-45), Gothenburg (35-40), Malmoe (35-40) and Chrstinia (40-42)
+ -Requirements to form Gran Colombia lowered from 50 to 25 prestige -Requirements to form La Plata lowered from 50 to 25 prestige -Higher liferatings in Stockholm (40-45), Gothenburg (35-40), Malmoe (35-40) and Chrstinia (40-42) -Fixed an issue crashing the game for certain players